shrinivaasanka/Krishna_iResearch_DoxygenDocs/index.rst

 	7. Ramsey Coloring and Complementation are equivalent
 	8. Graph representation of Texts and Lambda Function Composition are Formal Language and Algorithmic Graph Theory Models e.g parenthesization of a sentence creates a Lambda Function Composition Tree of Part-of-Speech.
 	9. Majority Function - Voter SAT is a Boolean Function Composition Problem
-	10. Majority Versus Non-Majority Social Choice comparison arises from Condorcet Jury Theorem and Margulis-Russo Threshold phenomenon in Boolean Social Choice i.e how individual decision correctness affects group decision correctness
+	10. Majority Versus Non-Majority Social Choice comparison arises from Condorcet Jury Theorem and Margulis-Russo Threshold phenomenon in Boolean Social Choice i.e how individual decision correctness affects group decision correctness.
+Equating the two social choices has enormous implications for Complexity theory because all complexity classes are subsumed by Majority-VoterSAT boolean function composition.
-	11. Intrinsic Merit Ranking can be defined as a MAXSAT problem
+	11. Intrinsic Merit Ranking can be defined as a MAXSAT problem.
+Random matrix based LSMR/LSQR SAT solver  approximately solves MAXSAT in polynomial time on an average.
 	12. Question-Answering/Interview Intrinsic Merit is a QBFSAT problem
 	13. Pseudorandom Choice is a Non-Majority Social Choice Function
 	14. Voter SAT can be of any complexity class - 3SAT, QBFSAT etc.,